 Sensitivity of KOH Mount in the Early Diagnosis of Fungal Infections of Nose and Paranasal Sinuses in COVID-19 Infected Patients Suspected with Mucormycosis

-Dr. Gangadhara K.S.
-Professor and Head, Department of E.N.T.
-MCGANN Hospital SIMS, Shivamogga, Karnataka, India.
+C/o Dr. KS Gangadhara, Professor and Head, Department of Ear, Nose and Throat, McGann Hospital, SIMS, Shivamogga, Karnataka, India.

 Aim: To study the sensitivity of potassium hydroxide (KOH) mount in the early diagnosis of mucormycosis in COVID-19 infected patients.